Canada expels Indian diplomat as it probes Indian govt agents' possible link to Sikh separatist leader's murder | Law-Order

 ''We are a democratic polity with a strong commitment to the rule of law,'' the MEA said.

+''We reject any attempts to connect the Government of India to such developments,'' it said.

+''We urge the Government of Canada to take prompt and effective legal action against all anti-India elements operating from their soil,'' it added.

-Trudeau told the lawmakers that any involvement of a foreign government in killing a Canadian citizen on Canadian soil is "an unacceptable violation of our sovereignty."
-"It is contrary to the fundamental rules by which free, open and democratic societies conduct themselves," he said.
+In his speech, Trudeau told the lawmakers that any involvement of a foreign government in killing a Canadian citizen on Canadian soil is “an unacceptable violation of our sovereignty.” ''It is contrary to the fundamental rules by which free, open and democratic societies conduct themselves,” he said.

 ''As you would expect, we have been working closely and coordinating with our allies on this very serious matter,'' he added.